hchenqide/ThesisNotes/note-04.30 cadical interface; debug.md

   `MinisatUPSolver::getProof()` just returns nullptr in cvc5 internal minisat, d_pfManager is used to output proof, and it's integrated in minisat it's complicated and I don't think I need to do it

+- `-i --sat-solver=cadical --check-unsat-cores cadical_bug5.smt2`
+    Fatal failure within void cvc5::internal::SolverEngine::checkUnsatCore() at /mnt/e/Freiburg/25s/thesis/cvc5/src/smt/solver_engine.cpp:1646
+    Internal error detected SolverEngine::checkUnsatCore(): produced core was satisfiable the output is sat but it is supposed to be unsat trace shows that the last solve has notified assignment {1,-2} again debug shows the trail only has the two assignment, so it was cleared for some reason before the third solve, the sat solver is created again this is because with `--check-unsat-cores`, a new engine is created just to check the unsat core `void PropEngine::getUnsatCore(std::vector<Node>& core)` only gets unsat core from assumptions or proof, but proof doesn't work yet so originally with option `--check-unsat-cores`, only cvc5 internal minisat is used even with explicit `--sat-solver=cadical` add option `-t unsat-core`, outputs:
+    PropEngine::getUnsatCore: via unsat assumptions debug, unsat returns when assumption 9 failed
+  -8 -4 -9 were assigned just after solve start along with other inactive literals
+    notif::assignments: { 18 17 16 -8 -4 -9 15 14 13 } (level: 0, level_user: 0)
+  after checking, -8 is propagated by 16, which should not happen
+    addClause (0): 13 ~8 ~16 0
+    new propagations: 2
+    new propagation: ~16
+    new propagation: 14
+    propagate: ~16 (current assignment: 16)
+    external_clause: ~8
+    external_clause: ~16
+    external_clause: 0
+  here 13 should be part of external clause but is not added this is because at propagate false literal appears and the reason clause is requested but I forgot to append activation literal fixed